IoT-devices constantly promote the use of I2C bus as one of the best serial digital interfaces.

 All that allows about a hundred devices to be connected to the controller on a single interface at the same time.
 The I/O port budget of the main controller is minimal when the I2C bus is used to connect the sensors.

 Sensors or actuators might be on an extension cord, or all the chips might be concentrated on one module.
+Or all chips can be focused on one module.

 The I2C is supported by the vast majority of microelectronics manufacturers.
 All popular controllers, IoT / Smart Home platforms, and related development environments are compatible with the bus.